 How to Identify a Rampart General Pre-Cast System

-These systems are located in developments throughout California, in homes constructed anywhere from 1971 to 1989.
+These systems are located in developments throughout California.
+Ramparts can be found in homes constructed anywhere from the mid-1960s to the early 1990s.

 The chimneys (with few exceptions) will look like an off-white color brick.
 Some homeowners may think it’s a painted brick but in fact it’s the color of the calcium aluminate cement.
 If it’s a different color than the off-white, someone has painted the chimney.